Saihō-ji Temple Garden – A Collaboration Between Art and Nature ( Kyōto City)

 Saihō-ji Temple is fondly known as Koke-dera (Moss Temple) due to the incredible moss that blankets the entire garden.
 According to temple lore, a temple was first established here in the mid-8th century.
 After a long period of neglect, the Jōdo-Shū Buddhist sect rebuilt two temples in the late 12th century.
 A chisen-shiki (classical style pond garden) was established on the flat, lower section of the grounds, with a karesansui (dry landscape) garden on the sloping area above this.
 Today’s Japanese gardens are thought to have been patterned on this design.

 In the 14th century, Musō Soseki of the Rinzai School of Zen Buddhism combined the two temples into one, naming it Saihō-ji.
 He established a monastery here and restored the gardens, creating an ideal ambience for the pursuit of Zen.
 Saihō-ji’s gardens gained considerable renown, and exerted a significant influence on later temple architecture and landscape design.
-In fact, both Kinkaku-ji (The Golden Pavilion) Temple and Ginkaku-ji (The Silver Pavilion) Temple are modelled on Musō Soseki’s design.
+In fact, both Kinkaku-ji (The Golden Pavilion) and Ginkaku-ji (The Silver Pavilion) temples are modelled on Musō Soseki’s design.

 The Ryūmon-baku (Dragon’s Gate Dry Waterfall) at Saihō-ji depicts a carp that has cleared the first tier of falls and is heading for the second.